archit120/archit120.github.io/blog/dnslive.md

 ## Docker

 I wanted to use Heroku's github integration so that only left the third option of docker deployment.
-This was pretty easy to configure because all we needed was a python installation and a git clone.
-Instead of using `Procfile` we could just specify CMD in the `Dockerfile`.
+This was pretty easy to configure because all I  needed was a python installation and a git clone.
+Instead of using `Procfile` I could just specify CMD in the `Dockerfile`.

 ```